christensenacademy/christensen-academy/modules/beginning-java/challenges/variable-output.md

 Your challenge is to modify the following code so that the program prints out the following message:

-The point of this challenge is to use the variables `quantity`, `itemName`, `unitPrice`, `currencySymbol`, and `customerName` to build a custom output message.
-While you could simply type `System.out.println("Thank you, Brooke.")`, your challenge is to concatenate the values of variables onto strings, such as `System.out.println("Thank you, " + customerName + ".")`.
+The point of this challenge is to use the variables `quantity`, `itemName`, `unitPrice`, `currencySymbol`, and `customerName` to build a custom output message using string concatenation.

 ###Message
 The ouput of your program should be as follows: